powsybl/powsybl-core/docs/grid_exchange_formats/iidm/export.md

 String FORMAT = "XIIDM"; // or "BIIDM" or "JIIDM" n.write(FORMAT, prop, Path.of("/path/to/output.format"));
 ```
-With the content of my config file being:
+With the config file containing at least:
 ```yaml
 import-export-parameters-default-value:
   iidm.export.xml.version: 1.12